 In 2015, at the opening ceremony, we were honored to welcome, among other distinguished guests, Mrs. Nechama Rivlin, First Lady of Israel, and Mr. Asaf Zamir, Deputy Mayor of Tel Aviv.
 Both spoke passionately on the values such a project promotes.
 In fact, following the opening ceremony, Mrs. Rivlin wrote on the President of Israel’s official Facebook page that:

-Today, there is a threat to the delicate tapestry which makes up the Israeli society, and we are certain that particularly now it is imperative to promote this initiative and the values it promotes among students.
-This past year, we were so proud to bring the winning artwork to the States for exhibitions across the country.
+Today, there is a threat to the delicate tapestry which makes up the Israeli society.
+Particularly now, it is imperative to promote this initiative and the values of inclusion and equality it promotes among students.
+We were so proud to bring the winning artwork to the United States for exhibitions across the country, to Atlanta, Washington, DC, Boston, Los Angeles, Miami and more!
 Among the participating congregations and organizations included:

 – Temple Sinai of Washington, DC

 If you would like to bring the artwork and spirit of this project to your community, please contact Noga Gonen-Caspi at firstname.lastname@example.org.